pulseshift/ui5-lib-visualization/README.md

 * Complete API coverage of properties and aggregations for a fully integrated feature set in XML views.
 * If supported by C3.js, rerender will be avoided by the chart control to ensure smooth transitions in case of changes in the data.
-* Support of pins and areas.
+* Support of chart annotations, like lines and areas in various designs.
 * Support for special designs such as animated dashed lines or hatched areas.
 * Convergence interval as a new display type of series.
 * Simple color management by implementing color palettes or individual colors for specific series.

 ### Example

 To execute the demo, please follow the instructions described in section `Development`.
-At the time the demo is being refactored with the goal to provide you an SAP explored like experience.
+At the time the demo is being refactored with the goal to provide you an _SAP Explore_ like experience.

 Here a basic sample of how to use the charts in an XML view: